Hole in the Day: 1862 Dakota War

-Hole-in-the-Day had his own major grievances with the Government, but they were not enough for him to actually join the Santee Sioux.
-Like the other leaders of the Chippewa he offered to fight the Sioux.
-The Chippewa were experiencing that same fraud as the Santee Sioux and the timing of their annuity payments were coincidently close so the media linked their dis-satisfactions in an anti-Native American narrative.
-At the same time the media published story after story of the Chippewa support of the Government vs. the Sioux.
+Hole-in-the-Day had his own major grievances with the Government, but they were not enough for him to actually join the Santee Dakota.
+Like the other leaders of the Chippewa he offered to fight the Santee Dakota.
+At a time of cronyism and the spoils system, the Chippewa and the Dakota people were both being victimized by the same rampant political corruption, extortion, and fraud tactics within the Department of Indian Affairs and the timing of their annuity payments were coincidentally close so the media linked their dis-satisfactions in an anti-Native American narrative.
+At the same time the media published story after story of the Chippewa support of the Government vs. the Dakota.
 Also at that time Crow Wing, Minnesota citizens used alcohol to get the bi-racial Chippewa intoxicated and sign papers as substitutes to fight in the Civil War.
 Hole-in the Day was furious when he learned of the subterfuge.
 Those men were bi-racial White Earth Chippewa.
-They formed a large portion of G Co.
-9th Minnesota.
+They formed a large portion of Co.
+G 9th Minnesota.